j23414/writeacompiler/README.md

 # writeacompiler

-This is my brief forey through compiler writing.
-Main text are:
+This is my brief foray through compiler writing.
+The main text I will be using are:

 * Compilers Principles, Techniques, and Tools (Dragon book)
 * Engineering a Compiler

-The First example for the Dragon book needed some modification to work on my computer.
+The first example for the Dragon book needed some modification to work on my computer.

 * changed cc to g++
 * added missing include libraries